 - Virtual Professional Presence: In cases where counselor’s wish to maintain a professional and personal presence for social media use, separate professional and personal web page and profiles are created to clearly distinguish between the two kinds of virtual presence.

-Inevitably, you will get a “friend” request on your personal account from a consumer, co-worker or boss.
-It is a good idea to have a plan in place for how to react.
-Below we list a few things to think about when considering how to respond.
+It is a good idea to have a plan in place for how you respond to a “friend” request on your personal account from a consumer, co-worker, or boss.
+Below we list a few things to think about when considering your response.

-- You may consider responding differently depending on the nature of the request.
+- You may respond differently depending on the nature of the request.
 For millennials, connecting with acquaintances on social media is second nature.
-However, if this consumer has issues with boundaries, you may consider declining the request (Zur, 2015).
+However, if the request comes from someone who has issues with boundaries, you may consider declining the request (Zur, 2015).

 - Think about how connecting with consumers or coworkers will affect your relationship with that person and how you use that platform.
-For example, consider what would happen if you log onto your Facebook page before bed and see a post from a consumer threatening to hurt themselves or someone else.
+For example, consider what would happen if you log onto your Facebook page before bed and see a post from someone threatening to hurt themselves or someone else.
 You are now likely obligated to take action.
-On the flip side, you may not want your consumer viewing pictures of you on vacation.
+On the flip side, you may not want a consumer or coworker viewing pictures of you on vacation.

 There may be ways to address some of the concerns by using different privacy settings.
 For example, Facebook allows users to organize their “friends” into lists which have different viewing privileges.
 Similarly, you can block certain individuals from viewing certain posts or pictures.
 Connecting with someone on social media does not have to mean allowing them unfettered access to your social media profiles.